Axial fan design

-An axial fan is a type of fan that causes gas to flow through it in an axial direction, parallel to the shaft about which the blades rotate.
-The flow is axial at entry and exit.
-The fan is designed to produce a pressure difference, and hence force, to cause a flow through the fan.
-Factors which determine the performance of the fan include the number and shape of the blades.
+An axial fan is a type of fan that causes gas to flow through it in an axial direction from entry to exit, parallel to the shaft about which the blades rotate.
+The fan is designed to produce a pressure difference, and hence force, to cause flow through the fan.
+Factors which determine the performance of the fan include the number, angle, and shape of the blades.
 Fans have many applications including in wind tunnels and cooling towers.
 Design parameters include power, flow rate, pressure rise and efficiency.

 Axial fans generally comprise fewer blades (two to six) than centrifugal fans.
 Axial fans commonly have larger radius and lower speed (ω) than ducted fans (esp. at similar power.
 Stress proportional to r^2).

 Calculation of parameters

 Since the calculation cannot be done using the inlet and outlet velocity triangles, which is not the case in other turbomachines, calculation is done by considering a mean velocity triangle for flow only through an infinitesimal blade element.
 The blade is divided into many small elements and various parameters are determined separately for each element.
-There are two theories that solve the parameters for axial fans:
+There are two dominant theories that solve the parameters for axial fans: